lukasoppermann/html5sortable/README.md

 });
 ```
 ### forcePlaceholderSize
-Setting `forcePlaceholderSize` option to true, forces the placeholder to have a height:
+Setting the `forcePlaceholderSize` option to true, forces the placeholder to have a height:

 ``` javascript
 sortable('.sortable', {